jamesctucker/Fantastic-Front-End-Toolbox/README.md

 - [Build an App with Vue.js](https://scotch.io/tutorials/build-an-app-with-vue-js-a-lightweight-alternative-to-angularjs?ref=hackr.io) - a free tutorial by Scotch.io where you'll learn by creating a lightweight event bulletin board.

 #### Svelte <span id="Svelte"></span>

+The new kid on the block in the framework world.
+Incredibly quick to set up, and fun to write code in.

 - [Svelte Tutorial for Beginners](https://www.youtube.com/watch?v=zojEMeQGGHs&list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO) - a very thorough Svelte YouTube playlist by The Net Ninja